RegExp() constructor

 There are two ways to create a RegExp

-object: a literal notation
+object: a literal notation and a constructor.

 The following three expressions create the same regular expression:

-new RegExp(/ab+c/, 'i') // literal notation
+new RegExp(/ab+c/, "i"); // literal notation

-new RegExp('ab+c', 'i') // constructor
+new RegExp("ab+c", "i"); // constructor

-new RegExp('ab+c')
+object, new RegExp('ab+c')

-—results in runtime compilation of the regular
+, results in runtime compilation of the regular expression.

 Specifications